Salmon data package specification

 column_role = "identifier"for identifiers such ascu_id,survey_event_id,POP_ID. - Use

-column_role = "temporal"for time-related columns (e.g., year, date, datetime). - Use
+column_role = "temporal"for time-related columns such as year or date. - Use

-8 codes.csv Schema
+8 metadata/codes.csv Schema

 Each row corresponds to one code value for one column.